Tevin-Isaac/Hero-Squad/README.md

 ## Description

-This is an an app that allows one to recruit a well-balanced team of superheroes, where at the very least, they should have a name, age, special power and weakness.
+This is an an app that allows one to recruit a well-balanced team of superheroes, Try out your new Hero.
-The heroes should also have a max size, name, and a cause a hero can only participate in one Squad at a time.
-Try out your new Hero.